-This quick and easy peach bread recipe is a delicious way to make the most of summer's favorite fruit.
-Optional pecans and glaze make it versatile as a snack, dessert or breakfast bread.
+This quick and easy peach bread recipe is absolutely the most delicious way to make the most of summer's favorite juicy peaches!
+With optional pecans and glaze, it's incredibly versatile as a snack, dessert, or breakfast bread.

 Jump to:

-There is nothing like them, and you can't duplicate that special flavor.
-Canned peaches are fine, and so are frozen ones.
-We eat them all year long and enjoy them, but they are no substitute for the real fresh flavor you can only get in the summer, from the south's favorite fruit.
+There is nothing like fresh peaches - seriously, nothing!
+You just can't duplicate that special flavor.
+Sure, canned peaches are fine, and frozen ones have their place, but they're no substitute for the real deal.
+That fresh flavor you can only get in the summer?
+That's peach season magic we're talking about!

-We have Hummingbird Muffins, Hummingbird Bread and Blueberry Orange Bread recipes that get a lot of love.
-So coming up with a quick bread recipe for peaches was a natural progression.
+We already have Hummingbird Muffins, Hummingbird Bread and Blueberry Orange Bread recipes that get tons of love, so creating a peach bread recipe was just natural!

 Peaches and pecans are two classic southern ingredients.
 If you have an interest in all things southern food you'll want to read Southern Food: Then and Now.
 It's a look at our favorite cuisine's history and future.